-This book is intended for professionals as well as university students to provide basic understating as well as the recent development in the field of self-lubricating materials.
-We have added an extensive listing of results of different concerning fields that are mechanical, chemical, materials and manufacturing, and environment safety.
-Professionals connected with development and applications of self-lubricating materials will find this book very useful in understanding the multidisciplinary knowledge.
-We have also added the extensive list of references at the end of each chapter, and it makes this book as an excellent source of references in the field of selflubricating composites.
+This book is intended to provide basic understating as well as knowledge on the recent development in the field of self-lubricating materials to professionals as well as university students.
+We have added an extensive list of results from different concerning fields, such as are mechanical, chemical, materials and manufacturing, and environmental safety.
+Professionals connected with the development and applications of self-lubricating materials will find this book very useful in understanding multidisciplinary knowledge.
+We have also added an extensive list of references at the end of each chapter, which makes this book an excellent source of references in the field of self-lubricating composites.